90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 In August 2024, Rishi Nathwani KC, a senior member of the Victorian Bar, was leading the defence in a Supreme Court of Victoria homicide matter.
 The accused was seventeen years old.
 The proceeding was a hearing on legal questions before trial.

-In the written submissions filed for that hearing, Nathwani's team cited a series of authorities to support a particular legal argument.
-When the court turned to those authorities, neither the judge's associate nor the prosecution team could find them.
-Some of the case names did not exist.
-Some of the case names existed but did not say what the submissions claimed they said.
+In the written submissions filed for that hearing, Nathwani’s team cited a series of authorities to support a particular legal argument.
+When the court turned to those authorities, neither the judge’s associate nor the prosecution team could find them.
+Some of the cited cases did not exist at all.
+Others existed but said nothing like what the submissions claimed.
 The submissions also contained fabricated extracts purporting to quote a speech to the Victorian Parliament that had never been given in the form quoted.

 The hearing was adjourned.
 When the court reconvened the following day, Nathwani told Justice Elliott that an AI tool had been used in preparing the submissions, that the citations had not been verified before filing, and that he apologised to the court for what had occurred.
 Justice Elliott referred the matter to the Victorian Legal Services Board for disciplinary consideration.
 The criminal proceeding continued.
 The defendant was not prejudiced by the adjournment.